opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 With the free community plan, you can work by yourself on QGIS projects and apply changes as much as you like, as long as you do not exceed the 100 MB storage limit.
 If you require more storage or want to work in a multi-user environment, you will have to upgrade to either:

+- A **Flat Plan** providing a fixed price per user; or
-- A personal **Pro Plan** (Personal Plan)
+- A **Flex Plan** allowing organizations to pay per active users.
-- An **Organization Plan** (Organizational Plan)

-The same applies for additional data storage.

-The billing information necessary for both Pro and Organization plans and can be accessed through the **Billing section** under your personal account settings OR the organization account settings.
+The billing information necessary for both Flat and Flex plans and can be accessed through the **Billing section** under your account settings OR the organization account settings.
 At any point, you can modify your plans according to your needs.

 It is also possible to have a yearly subscription, where you will receive an annual invoice with a fixed amount of users and storage.

 All pricing information is available <a href="https://qfield.cloud/pricing" target="_blank">on the Pricing page</a>.

-!!!
-Warning

-    1. If you have a **Personal Pro Account** and an **Organization Account**, you will have **TWO separate pages** with billing information.
-        The corresponding invoices will be generated for each account separately.
-    2. If you cancel your PRO Account, your Organization Account will remain active until you actively cancel it.

 ## Choosing a plan

-To upgrade to a Personal **Pro Plan**, follow these steps:

-!!!
-Workflow
-    1. Click on the username at the top-right of the page.
-    2. Click on "Upgrade to pro".
-    3. In the "Subscription" section, click on "Upgrade".
-    4. In the Pro section, click on "Activate".
-    5. Read and accept the "Terms of Service", then click "Proceed".
-    6. In the "Billing Address" section, fill in the required fields and click "Proceed to payment".

-To upgrade to an **Organization plan**, follow these steps:
+To upgrade to an **organization plan**, follow these steps:

 !!!
 Workflow
     1. Click on the username at the top-right of the page.